brianhouse/open_circuits/projects/instrument.md

 In addition to demoing your instrument during critique, the final deliverable for your project will consist of a title, 3-sentence artist description, and a short documentation video.
 These should be uploaded to Moodle prior to the crit.

 Your video should be 1–2 mins long.
-You may use your phone, but film in **landscape** and use a tripod (tripods are available in 303).
+You may use your phone, but film in **landscape**, [use AE/AF Lock](https://improvephotography.com/53127/what-is-ae-af-lock-on-an-iphone-and-how-does-that-help-my-pictures/), and use a tripod (tripods are available in 303).
 You do not need titles or a spoken explanation—your performance should demonstrate the capabilities of your instrument (and include close-up shots of its interface).